Hasan082/hasan082/README.md

 ## Hi there 👋
-## I’m Md Hasanuzzaman Hasan, a Full Stack Web Developer with a strong foundation in Data Science.
+## I’m Md Hasanuzzaman Hasan, a Full Stack Web Developer with a strong foundation in Data Science and AI.

 # 💫 About Me: